E3245/WotC_Gameplay_Misc_WeaponGunsmith/WotC_Gameplay_Misc_WeaponGunsmith/ReadMe.txt

      [*]No custom Left Hand animations during Strategy, Shell, or any Matinees that play in Tactical.
 This is a really difficult problem that can't be easily solved without remaking 100s of animations.
      [*]Untested Rifle Grip support.
 	 [*]Weapons created with this mod cannot fully utilize Iridar's Weapon Skin Replacer or XSkin system.
 No way around this.
+	 [*]Upgrading weapons to Magnetic or Beam tiers do not carry over customization. v1.002 fixes this bug.
 [/list]
 [h1]-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.[/h1]
 [h1][b]COMPATIBILITY[/b][/h1]